A May Day Merriment

 A pink, pixelated, amorphous shape with no distinct or identifiable objects.

-Join us at the Concert Pavilion in Prospect Park for a free, family-friendly afternoon of guided circle dancing, instrument demonstrations, and face painting!
+Join us at the Park Circle Lawn in Prospect Park for a free, family-friendly afternoon of guided circle dancing, May Pole decorating, and tarot card reading!

 Alkemie members will also be joined by students from two local universities for this special event.
 Brooklyn College undergraduate students will demonstrate aspects of medieval asceticism by re-performing the behavior of medieval stylites, anchorites, hermits, and pilgrims.
 Interpreters will be on hand to help you understand how medieval ascetic practices can still teach us a lot in 2026 about the human condition.